 - Low risk – activities and programs that can still succeed

 After pausing any high risk initiatives, you need to prepare your marketing organization for anything that seems plausible.
 And don’t shy away from game planning worst-case scenarios.
-McKinsey recommends preparing at least four scenarios to prevent internal biases from favouring the scenario plan with the medium risk and investment – what we call the “Goldilocks scenario.”
+McKinsey recommends preparing at least four scenarios to prevent internal biases from favouring the scenario plan with the medium risk and investment.
+This is what we call the “Goldilocks scenario.”
 Eliminating the most extreme circumstances won’t do you any favours if you find yourself face to face with one.
 And isn’t that the whole point of scenario planning?
 To prepare as best as possible for the unexpected?

 Translate all scenarios onto the modelled business outcomes.
-Identify your company’s strengths and risks, then review your marketing organization’s list of strategic targets to see if they are still accurate.
+Identify your company’s strengths and risk potential, then review your marketing organization’s list of strategic targets to see if they are still accurate.
 With markets in flux, it’s smart to stick with shorter planning cycles that are more flexible to future market shifts.

 4. Establish Trigger Points That Activate Your Scenario Plans

 You have all your various scenario plans plotted out, but how do you know when it’s time to use them?

 The final piece of the scenario planning process is identifying tipping points that trigger the execution of an alternate plan.
 These points are either:

 - The moment just before a scenario becomes critically necessary

 - The moment your current plan starts to become irrelevant

 For example, last March we were getting ready to launch a direct mail program at Allocadia.
 As we watched COVID-19 spread and the rapid rise of remote working, we pulled the plug on the direct mail program and reimagined it as a digital experience.
 Sending out mail was a poor plan when no one would be at the offices to receive it.
 By pivoting before our plan became irrelevant, we were able to create an engaging experience that resulted in twice the number of expected responses in the first week.